gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Be sure to check out the DSL reference for [MavenPublication](dsl/org.gradle.api.publish.maven.MavenPublication.html) and [IvyPublication](dsl/org.gradle.api.publish.ivy.IvyPublication.html) for complete details on how the set of artifacts can be customized.

-### Generate POM file without publishing using the 'maven-publish' plugin
+### Generate POM file without publishing using the '`maven-publish`' plugin

-Pom file generation has been moved into a separate task, so that it is now possible to generate the Maven Pom file without actually publishing your project.
-All details of the publishing model are still considered in Pom generation, including `components`, custom `artifacts`, and any modifications made via `pom.withXml`.
+POM file generation has been moved into a separate task, so that it is now possible to generate the Maven Pom file without actually publishing your project.
+All details of the publishing model are still considered in POM generation, including `components`, custom `artifacts`, and any modifications made via `pom.withXml`.

-The task for generating the Pom file is of type [`GenerateMavenPom`](dsl/org.gradle.api.publish.maven.tasks.GenerateMavenPom.html), and it is given a name based on the name of the publication: `generatePomFileFor<publication-name>Publication`.
+The task for generating the POM file is of type [`GenerateMavenPom`](dsl/org.gradle.api.publish.maven.tasks.GenerateMavenPom.html), and it is given a name based on the name of the publication: `generatePomFileFor<publication-name>Publication`.
 So in the above example where the publication is named 'mavenCustom', the task will be named `generatePomFileForMavenCustomPublication`.